-- 81. A TEO funded through the provider-based mode of delivery must not use funding provided under this funding mechanism to fund high-cost provision, as specified in paragraph 38, above the volume of EFTS for that provision at the TEO that the TEC has agreed to fund. - 82.
-The TEC must attach to funding a condition that each TEO that is allocated EFTS for aviation provision that includes an in-flight training component (pilot training) must supply the Ministry of Social Development with the correct learner enrolment information, through the Verification of Study system, that ensures that: - a. annual student loan fee borrowing for any pilot training learner does not exceed: - i. if the learner is not eligible for Fees Free Tertiary Education, \$35,000 per EFTS, as set out in paragraphs 86 and 87 and in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education that is issued under section 409(1)(j) of the Act; or - ii. if the learner is eligible for Fees Free Tertiary Education, \$35,000 per EFTS, less the amount payable to a TEO by the TEC on behalf of the learner for fees in accordance with criteria set out in paragraphs 86 and 87 and in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education that is issued under section 409(1)(j) of the Act; and - b. where a pilot training learner is studying part-time, annual student loan fee borrowing does not exceed the proportion of \$35,000 that is represented by the proportion of an EFTS course load that is being undertaken by the learner, less any fees payment made by the TEC on behalf of the learner (as set out in paragraphs 86 and 87 and in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education).
+- 72. A TEO funded through the provider-based mode of delivery must not use funding provided under this funding mechanism to fund high-cost provision, as specified in paragraph 35, above the volume of EFTS for that provision at the TEO that the TEC has agreed to fund. - 73.
+The TEC must attach to funding a condition that each TEO that is allocated EFTS for aviation provision that includes an in-flight training component (pilot training) must supply the Ministry of Social Development with the correct learner enrolment information, through the Verification of Study system, that ensures that: - a. annual student loan fee borrowing for any pilot training learner does not exceed: - i. if the learner is not eligible for the first-year Fees Free scheme, \$35,000 per EFTS, as set out in paragraphs 78 and 79 and in any delegation to the TEC in force relating to the funding of Fees Free tertiary education and training that is issued under section 409(1)(j) of the Act; or - ii. if the learner is eligible for the first-year Fees Free scheme, \$35,000 per EFTS, less the amount payable to a TEO by the TEC on behalf of the learner for fees in accordance with criteria set out in paragraphs 78 and 79 and in any delegation to the TEC in force relating to the funding of Fees Free tertiary education and training that is issued under section 409(1)(j) of the Act; and - b. where a pilot training learner is studying part-time, annual student loan fee borrowing does not exceed the proportion of \$35,000 that is represented by the proportion of the EFTS course load being undertaken by the learner, less any fees payment made by the TEC on behalf of the learner (as set out in paragraphs 78 and 79 and in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education and training).
 For example, if a learner is studying 0.4 EFTS units in the year, the student loan borrowing limit will be \$14,000.
-For those eligible for the Fees Free Tertiary Education payment, the student loan borrowing limit for 0.4 EFTS units in the year would be \$14,000, less the amount payable to a TEO by TEC on behalf of the learner for fees.
+For those eligible for the first-year Fees Free scheme payment, the student loan borrowing limit for 0.4 EFTS units in the year would be \$14,000, less the amount payable to a TEO by TEC on behalf of the learner for fees.